briggsb9/solar-smart-plug/solarProductionAdvisor/README.md

 ```

 Replace /path/to/python3 with the actual path to your Python interpreter (e.g., /usr/bin/python3), and replace /path/to/solarAdvisor.py with the full path to your Python script.

+Could also be used in an Azure Function or similar for serverless operation.